Pat Proft

-Pat Proft is an American comedy writer, actor, and director.
-Born in Minnesota in 1947, Proft began his career at Dudley Riggs' Brave New Workshop in Minneapolis in the mid 1960s.
+Pat Proft (born 1947) is an American comedy writer, actor, and director.
+Born in Minnesota in 1947, Proft began his career at Dudley Riggs' Brave New Workshop in Minneapolis in the mid-1960s.
 He went on to perform as a one-man comedy act in the late 1960s.
 In 1972, Proft began working at The Comedy Store in Hollywood which led to work in television and film writing for the Smothers Brothers and Zucker, Abrahams and Zucker.

-Of the many feature films Proft has written, Wrongfully Accused, is the only one he also directed.
+Of the many feature films Proft has written, Wrongfully Accused is the only one he also directed.
 It was released in 1998.

 Proft continued to work with David Zucker, and in 2013 announced he was working on a parody film with Zucker involving the Jason Bourne and Mission: Impossible series.

 Biography

 Proft was born in 1947 in Minnesota.
 Proft attended Columbia Heights High School where his English teacher Stuart J. Anderson encouraged Proft to develop his talent.
-Proft would later perform at the Chanhassen Dinner Theatre's stage, acting in musicals even though Proft felt that he "can't sing or dance".
+Proft would later perform at the Chanhassen Dinner Theatre's stage, acting in musicals even though Proft felt that he "can't sing or dance."
 In 1972, Proft moved to Hollywood where he began working at The Comedy Store.
 Jerry and David Zucker saw some of Proft's work at the Comedy Store and would later invite him to join them at Kentucky Fried Theater.
 Proft received a special thanks message in the credits of the film Airplane!
 (1980).

 Television career

 In his early career, Proft wrote for several television and comedy variety shows.
 Proft was a regular on The Burns and Schreiber Comedy Hour that lasted from June to September 1973.
 In 1975, Proft would also appear as a regular on Joey & Dad, a variety show featuring Joey Heatherton and her father.

 Proft would work as a screenwriter on the situation comedy show When Things Were Rotten developed by Mel Brooks and screened between September and December 1975.
-The series a satire on the Robin Hood story and was well received by critics but was cancelled in 1975 due to low ratings.
+The series, a satire on the Robin Hood story, was well received by critics but was cancelled in 1975 due to low ratings.
 In 1976, Proft was writing for Van Dyke and Company, a variety show that was nominated for a Daytime Emmy Award in 1977.